ENCCS/julia-for-hpda/content/linear-algebra.rst

-orthogonal projection of a vector :math:`a` on a vector :math:`q` as :math:`\textrm{proj}_q(a)=\frac{\langle a, u \rangle}{||u||}` where :math:`\langle .,. \rangle` is the dot product and :math:`|| \cdot ||` the norm.
+orthogonal projection of a vector :math:`a` on a vector :math:`q` as :math:`\textrm{proj}_q(a)=\frac{\langle a, u \rangle}{||u||}` where :math:`\langle .,. \rangle` is the dot product and :math:`|| \cdot ||` is the norm.
 For linearly independent vectors, the algorithm goes:

   * :math:`\tilde{q}_1 = a_1`
   * :math:`q_1 = \tilde{q}_1/||\tilde{q}_1||`